-- Select the type of the paper loaded in the printer, then press < (\$ET)>. - When using a Canon printer and Canon paper, read the printer's instruction manual to check what paper types can be used. - The page layout screen will appear.
+- Select the size of the paper loaded in the printer, then press <). - The paper type screen will appear. - Select the type of the paper loaded in the printer, then press < ()>. - When using a Canon printer and Canon paper, read the printer's instruction manual to check what paper types can be used. - The page layout screen will appear.